 | |_^

-The problem is that result goes out of scope and gets cleaned up at the end of the longest function, and we’re trying to return a reference to result from the function.
-There’s no way we can specify lifetime parameters that would change the dangling reference, and Rust won’t let us create a dangling reference.
-In this case, the best fix would be to return an owned data type rather than a reference so that the calling function is then responsible for cleaning up the value.
+The problem is that result goes out of scope and gets cleaned up at the end of the longest function.
+We’re also trying to return a reference to result from the function.
+There is no way we can specify lifetime parameters that would change the dangling reference, and Rust won’t let us create a dangling reference.
+In this case, the best fix would be to return an owned data type rather than a reference so the calling function is then responsible for cleaning up the value.

 Ultimately, lifetime syntax is about connecting the lifetimes of various parameters and return values of functions.
 Once they’re connected, Rust has enough information to allow memory-safe operations and disallow operations that would create dangling pointers or otherwise violate memory safety.